brentvollebregt/nitratine.net/posts/how-to-import-a-pyqt5-ui-file-in-a-python-gui/post.md

 - You did not inherit the correct class (found in the XML)

 ## Getting Widget Object Pointers
-Once you have the GUI being imported, you now need to create some pointers to objects you want.
+Once you have the GUI being imported, you now need to identify some pointers for the objects you want to use.
 For this example I am going to use the .ui linked below:

 [Download: basic.ui](/posts/how-to-import-a-pyqt5-ui-file-in-a-python-gui/basic.ui)